jgraettinger/blog/event-streaming-like-1978.md

 # Event Streaming Like it's 1978

-Imagine you're a bank.
-You have a bunch of accounts.
+Imagine your users have accounts with something that they trade.
+Maybe an in-game currency,
+or Reddit coins,
+or dollars,
+or digital kittens.
+Whatever.
-Those accounts want to transfer money with each other, and to a special "sweep" account for bank deposits and withdrawals.
+There's also a special "sweep" account for deposits and withdrawals.
 Transfers happen all the time, and you want to quickly figure out if the sender has sufficient funds for the transfer to go through.
 And of course once you approve a transfer,